Contraherent cosheaves of contramodules on Noetherian formal schemes: Introduction

 \subsection{The basics}

 Let $\fX$ be a locally Noetherian formal scheme and $\fO=\fO_\fX$ be its structure sheaf.
 For every affine open formal subscheme $\fU\subset\fX$, the ring of functions $\fR=\fO_\fX(\fU)$ is a Noetherian commutative ring endowed with a complete, separated adic topology (in the sense of Section~\ref{adic-rings-subsecn}).
+The results collected in Section~\ref{prelim-noetherianity-subsecn} are relevant to the fact that the notion of a (locally) Noetherian formal scheme is reasonably well-behaved.

 From this point on, by an \emph{adic Noetherian ring} we will mean a Noetherian commutative ring endowed with adic topology.
 So the adic Noetherian rings are the adic topological rings $R$ whose underlying abstract ring $R$ is Noetherian.